GlistenSTAR/ExamSystem/README.md

-# DevConnector
+# ExamSystem

-> Small social network app built with the MERN stack.
-This is part of my "MERN Stack Front To Back" Udemy course
+This project make for exam for school.
+That test system is muliple choice

 ## Quick Start